 A more detailed and thorough examination than is possible in Psychology 201 of the major psychological functions of man.
 Emphasis will be placed on problems involved in perceiving, imagining and thinking.
 Prerequisite: 201.
-Not offered 1960-61.
+Offered first semester.

 301. HISTORY OF PSYCHOLOGY